franciscojavierarceo/franciscojavierarceo/README.md

 </details>

 <br>
-<p>Interested in Finance and Technology?
-Check out what I'm building at <a href="https://www.Unidosfin.com/en/">Unidos</a>.</p>
+Interested in Finance and Technology?
+Check out what I'm building at <a href="https://www.Unidosfin.com/en/">Unidos</a>.<br>
-<p>Interested in helping millions of people who learn and think differently thrive?
-Check out what we're building at <a href="https://www.understood.org/">Understood</a>.</p>
+Interested in helping millions of people who learn and think differently thrive?
+Check out what we're building at <a href="https://www.understood.org/">Understood</a>.

 <br>
 Did you find a bug in something I built? :worried: